radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 In *breadth-first search* the adjacency lists of vertices are considered on a first-come-first serve basis. *BFS* is implemented with a _queue_ data structure. \

 A _queue_ data structure operates in a FIFO (first-in, first-out) principle.
-Meaning first element that entered the queue, will be the first one to leave the _queue_ (elements are removed in the same order in which they were inserted).
+Meaning first element that entered the _queue_, will be the first one to leave the _queue_ (elements are removed in the same order in which they were inserted). \

+In *BFS* algorithm we will first consider all of the neighbors (one-by-one) before we look through the neighbours of any of them. \

+Therefore, first edges incident to $r$ are selected, and only after we have used (added them to the tree) we are looking at the neighbors of the neighbors of $r$. \

+This is called *breadth-first search* algorithm.
+This approach expands (spreads) the tree as much as possible. \

+We start with just the root $r$ in the _queue_ and we repeatedly pop the head of the _queue_, and push all its new neighbors to the _queue_. \

 For a connected graph, the algorithm will return:
 - A spanning tree given by its predecessor function,
 - the level function,
 - the time function (order in which vertices are added to the tree)

-In BFS algorithm we will first consider all of the neighbors (one-by-one) before we look through the neighbours of any of them. \

-Therefore, first edges incident to $r$ are selected, and only after that we are looking at neighbors of the neighbors of $r$. \

-This is called Breadth-first search algorithm.
-This approach expands (spreads) the tree as much as possible. \

-We start with just the root $r$ in the queue and we repeatedly pop the head of the queue, and push all its new neighbors to the queue.

 #linebreak()